trinodb/trino/presto-docs/src/main/sphinx/language/types.rst

 Data Types
 ==========

-Presto has a set of built-in data types, described below.
+Trino has a set of built-in data types, described below.
 Additional types can be provided by plugins.

 .. note::